Conflict of Interest Disclosure

 If applicable, please describe how your Intellectual property rights, such as patents and copyrights, or royalties from these rights are related to your institutional responsibilities.

-An investigator's institutional responsibilities are defined as an investigator’s professional responsibilities on behalf of the institution, which may include for example: activities such as research, research consultation, teaching, professional practice, institutional committee membership, and service panels.
+An investigator's institutional responsibilities are defined as the investigator’s professional responsibilities on behalf of the institution, which include but are not limited to: research, research consultation, teaching, professional practice, institutional committee membership, and service panels.

 Please describe the agreement with one or more private parties that could appear to give them preferential treatment over a government funding agency or other sponsor of the project.